11 Quarto

 Note

-To begin, create a new plain-text file in a simple editor (e.g., Notepad, VS Code, or RStudio’s built-in editor), and save it with a .bib extension (e.g., references.bib) in your RStudio project folder.
+Create a plain-text file using any editor (e.g., Notepad, VS Code, or RStudio) and save it with a .bib extension (e.g., references.bib) in your project folder.

 Figure 11.12: Enable BibTeX in Firefox 106.0.1

-Browser versions may vary.
-For assistance, refer to the discussion forum if needed.
+Browser interfaces may vary.
+Refer to the course discussion forum if you encounter issues.

 Figure 11.13: BibTeX Link in Firefox 106.0.1

-Click the link and copy the BibTeX code into your .bib file.
+Click the link and copy the BibTeX entry into your .bib file.

 Figure 11.14: Integrate BibTeX reference in Quarto document